• Skip to primary navigation

 Ingredients

-• 1 red pepper capsicum sliced into matchsticks
+• 1 red bell pepper julienned into matchsticks

 • 2 large tomatoes chopped in small pieces